georggr/cforpia/README.md

 The repository contains:

-- `cforpia.owl`: The main OWL ontology file
+- `cforpia.rdf`: The main OWL ontology file
 - `ontology-diagram.png`: a visual overview
 - `examples/`: Example of its use in real-world scenarions (to be provided)